 Bad news, demigods.
 According to star Logan Lerman, a third Percy Jackson movie following the events of The Titan’s Curse isn’t being made.
+Updated January 2020 with news about a reboot being in the works at Disney.

 Speaking to MTV during his press tour for Noah in 2014, Lerman (Percy Jackson) said, “It’s not happening,” when asked about Percy Jackson 3.